kvnloughead/blog/src/posts/footnotes.md

 tags: ['Eleventy', 'JavaScript', 'Nunjucks', 'Markdown']
 ---

 When making my first blog site with NextJS I used [Remark](https://github.com/gnab/remark) to parse the Markdown into HTML.
 This was nice, and worked fairly well, but I ran into issues with footnotes, which Remark doesn't handle by default.
-There is a plug-in that supports GitHub flavoured Markdown footnotes, but I had trouble getting it to work.
+There is a plug-in that supports GitHub flavored Markdown footnotes, but I had trouble getting it to work.
 For fun, I decided to implement it myself, and it worked fine for my purposes.

 Now with this shiny new Eleventy blog, I adapted my solution into a filter.
 I'll explain how I made it work in this post, and note a few difficulties I encountered along the way.